pablomesenn/Caso-2-Diseno-de-Software/README.md

   **Appium**: For automation testing for third party app interactions.

 #### 3. Service vs Microservice
-Zathura is still an early in development application, taking this into account chosing to implement the single-service architecture is a strategic and realistic decision.
+Zathura is still in early development, taking this into account chosing to implement the single-service architecture is a strategic and realistic decision.
 This decision is justified by the following reasons:

 ##### 1. Operational Simplicity